Why hyperspectral is the future

 Furthermore, hyperspectral imaging sensors, when compared to their multispectral counterparts, are according to those arguments more difficult to handle because:

-- (a) the amount of data would be too large
+- (a) the amount of data is too large

 - (b) in the case of our hyperspectral snapshot technology the spatial resolution is too low and